balassy/solar-wifi-weather-station/README.md

 ## Over-the-air updates (OTA) (Work In Progress)

+**IMPORTANT: The OTA update functionality is being rewritten due to its conflict with the deep sleep battery saver functionality of the module.
+The sections below are outdated.**

 ESP8266 [supports](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html) over the air updates out of the box, so you can load the firmware to the ESP using Wi-Fi connection rather than a serial port.